 Next we consider randomized on-line algorithms and give two lower bounds.
-None of the randomized on-line algorithms that have been presented so far for the standard list update problem uses paid exchange, see e.g. [2, 34].
-We show that such algorithms cannot be better than (1 + d)-competitive in the setting with delayed action.
+The proofs appear in the appendix.
+None of the randomized on-line algorithms that have been presented so far for the standard list update problem uses paid exchanges, see e.g. [2, 35].
+We show that such algorithms cannot be better than d-competitive in the setting with delayed action.

-THEOREM 3.3.
-Let A be a randomized on-line algorithm for the list update problem with delayed action and suppose that A does not use paid exchanges.
-If A is c-competitive against any oblivious adversary, then $c \ge 1 + d$ .
+Theorem 9 Let A be a randomized on-line algorithm for the list update problem with delayed action and suppose that A does not use paid exchanges.
+If A is c-competitive against any oblivious adversary, then $c \ge d$.
 This lower bound holds for both types of adversaries.